gradle/gradle/design-docs/improved-console.md

  - `void setSuffix(String suffix)`
  - `void render(Integer width)`

-`RichBuildProgressListener` would keep track of work starting through `projectsEvaluated(Gradle)` and `beforeExecute(Task)` and forward that information to `ProgressLabel`
+`BuildProgressBarListener` would keep track of work starting through `projectsEvaluated(Gradle)` and `beforeExecute(Task)` and forward that information to `ProgressLabel`

+### Open Issues
+* Alternative implementation of text-based spinner (e.g. "┘└┌┐" or "|/-\\")

 ## Story: Display intra-operation progress
 When we know in advance the number of things to be processed, we display progress in [Complete / Total] format.
 Provide APIs to optionally add # complete and # of all items.

 For example:
 ```
-[23 / 65] Configuring tasks
+[23 / 65] Configuring projects
-[999 / 1234] Running tests
-[384 / 218932] Compiling classes
-[56 / 245] Resolving dependencies
+[56 / 245] Resolving dependencies for configuration 'compileJava'
 ```

 ### Implementation
-`SimpleProgressFormatter` is given a settable `String prefix`.

-**TODO:** Provide more implementation here.
-Possibly getting more information through `RichBuildProgressListener` by checking/casting Tasks executing.

-Dependency resolution is wrapped in `BuildOperation`s, captured in a `BuildListener`, and rendered through the generated `ProgressOperation`s.
-This design is part of another spec.
+`BuildOperationContext` gains a method to report a `DiscreteProgress`.
+While executing a `BuildOperation`, progress can be optionally reported by a ProgressLogger that is routed to the a Console renderer.

+`SimpleProgressFormatter#getProgress()` format is changed to wrap `current` and `total` in square brackets.

+`BuildProgressBarListener` implements `DependencyResolutionListener` and forwards dependency resolution events to `BuildProgressBarLogger`.

+### Test Cases
+* Implementations are thread-safe in the face of multiple threads updating status

+### Open Issues
+* Can we discover the number of tests to run or classes to compile ahead of time?
+* We'll need a public API to give plugins access to log intra-operation progress.

 ## Story: Customizable ProgressBarFormat
 Allow users to configure how `ProgressBar` is formatted.
 This allows for great creativity